SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-04-30-configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor.markdown

 **\*Update**

-With the new **-g** command, it will also jump to the line in question from the console window if an error or warning is found.&nbsp; With the **-r** command it will also reuse the same window every time you click on a file.
+With the new **-g** command, it will also jump to the line in question from the console window if an error or warning is found.
+With the **-r** command it will also reuse the same window every time you click on a file.

 Have a play and if you don’t like it you can always go back to the External Tools widow and change your selection back 😀